RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/models.md

 ## Overview
 The Model type holds information about the dynamics of the system.
 All dynamics are assumed to be state-space models of the system of the form ``\dot{x} = f(x,u)`` where ``\dot{x}`` is the state derivative, ``x`` an ``n``-dimensional state vector, and ``u`` in an ``m``-dimensional control input vector.
 The function ``f`` can be any nonlinear function.

-TrajectoryOptimization.jl solves the trajectory optimization problem by discretizing the state and control trajectories, which requires discretizing the dynamics, i.e., turning the continuous time differential equation into a discrete time difference equation of the form ``x[k+1] = f(x[k],u[k])``, where ``k`` is the time step.
+TrajectoryOptimization.jl solves the trajectory optimization problem by discretizing the state and control trajectories, which requires discretizing the dynamics, i.e., turning the continuous time differential equation into a discrete time difference equation of the form ``x_{k+1} = f(x_k, u_k)``, where ``k`` is the time step.
 There many methods of performing this discretization, and TrajectoryOptimization.jl offers several of the most common methods.
 See [Model Discretization](@ref) section for more information on discretizing dynamics, as well as how to define custom integration methods.